Home » Las Vegas » Las Vegas Natural History Museum tickets

 Young Scientist Center is a must-visit section if you visit the Las Vegas Natural History Museum with kids.

-The kids take on paleontologists’ role and dig for fossils or explore the ocean’s depths as a marine biologist inside a submarine.
+The kids take on paleontologists’ roles and dig for fossils or explore the ocean’s depths as marine biologists inside a submarine.

-The Las Vegas museum gets the kids closer to technology with computers, microscopes, and interactive exhibits.
+The Las Vegas museum connects the kids to technology with computers, microscopes, and interactive exhibits.

 Back to Top